chirag-aa/LangaugeConverter/README.md

 # LangaugeConverter
 WebApp
-A web app which can be used to translate english langaue to hindi/or other langauge (still to be decided)
+A web app which can be used to translate english to banana langauge.